Physics and Astronomy Department Norms

 - Receive criticism constructively, assuming feedback is offered in the spirit of helpfulness, growth and change.

-- Learn course standards for intellectual responsibility and abide by them
+- Learn and abide by course and College standards for intellectual responsibility.

-- Acknowledge times when you fall short of these norms, regardless of the intent of your words or actions, and amend your behavior
+- Acknowledge when you fall short of these norms, regardless of the intent of your words or actions, amend your behavior, and take restorative actions.

-- Learn about the experiences and needs of those with different identities and about how to maintain an inclusive environment
+- Learn about the experiences and needs of those with different identities and about how to maintain an inclusive and accessible environment.

 Avenues for addressing concerns